boris-kz/CogAlg/WIKI.md

 Welcome to the CogAlg wiki!

-Much of the programming is currently done by [Khanh Nguyen](https://github.com/khanh93vn/CogAlg), according to the principles introduced in README.
+Most of the programming is currently done by [Khanh Nguyen](https://github.com/khanh93vn/CogAlg), according to the principles introduced in README.
 I edit and paste his updates here for an overview, but his repository is best for running code.
 The code is divided into three self-contained folders:

 **line_1D_alg:**